|

 specifications into .NET assemblies performing the rewrites.

-The GrGen.NET system consists of the generator written in Java, a graph backend
+The GrGen.NET system consists of the generator written in Java and C#, a graph backend

 written in C# and the .NET assemblies generated by the generator.